nicolasgasco/42_cursus/README.md

 The projects of the _Common Core_ that I completed while being a student at 42Urduliz campus in Bilbao, Spain.

----
-⚠️ Don't copy from this repository.
-I'm not that good and it's against the spirit of 42.
-Ask your classmates for help.
-I only created this repository to keep track of my progress. ⚠️

----

 ## Projects from newest to oldest
 |Name|Language|End date|Description|Estimated effort (h)|
 |----|--------|--------|-----------|----------|